 To meet the objectives set out above policies have been designed to ensure that new development enhances the setting and character of the village, promotes a sense of community, and provides for the social and economic needs of residents.
-Infrastructure mentioned in the Plan, and considered to be fundamental to the implementation of the Borough Council of King's Lynn & West Norfolk Core Strategy and to physical growth, will be delivered through the Site Allocations & Development Management Policies Document.
-These essential projects in the parish include improvements to schools, medical/dental facilities, and local roads and transport which go with development on this scale and which will be decisions of Norfolk County Council and the Health Authorities.
+Infrastructure mentioned in the Plan, and considered to be fundamental to the implementation of the Borough Council of King's Lynn & West Norfolk Core Strategy and to physical growth, will be delivered in accordance with the Local Plan and Infrastructure Delivery Plan2 (September 2022).
+These essential projects in the parish include improvements to schools, medical/dental facilities, and local roads and transport which go with development on this scale and which will be norfolk.gov.uk/download/downloads/id/7285/bcklwn_infrastructure_delivery_plan-2022.pdf decisions of the Borough Council, Norfolk County Council and/ or the Health Authorities.